Quasimodo is one of 13 dogs with short spine syndrome

-"Born different but never knowing any other way, he seeks to please the people who have shown him kind hands and warm hearts," said Sara Anderson, the large breed foster coordinator for the shelter.
+“Born different but never knowing any other way, he seeks to please the people who have shown him kind hands and warm hearts,” Anderson said.